Best Management Practices and Guidance Documents

 BMP Resources

-Guidance Documents address topic areas unique to SGMA, for topics where no established practices in the water management industry exist, and which may not have been specifically identified in the GSP Regulations.
+Guidance Documents address topic areas relevant to SGMA, for which no established standards in the water management industry exist, or provide clarification on issues which may not have been specifically identified in the GSP Regulations with the intent to promote water conservation, protect groundwater resources, and advance the sustainable management of groundwater.

 Contact Us